minershive/hiveon-kb/guides/hive_replace.md

 ---

 ## OS Live Replacement
-With 'hive-replace' script you can replace your running Linux with Hive on the fly.
-You can run this on any standard Ubuntu, or other competitor mining OS (like e**os, s*os, …).
+With `hive-replace` script you can replace your running Linux with Hive on the fly.
+You can run this on any standard Ubuntu, or other competitor mining OS.
 This can also be used to replace/upgrade system on a running Hive installation.

 After successful writing you will reboot with a new system.
 This is how it looks like:

 <img src="https://forum.hiveos.farm/uploads/default/optimized/2X/1/1a226a504cd5b52dcd645fe0cc45e91249d25ac6_2_476x500.png">

 ### Before you start